 Why did they stop putting “salesperson” on a business card?

 SALES IS DEAD.
 NO ONE HAS EVER SOLD ANYTHING… EVER!

+You are not capable of selling a product or service.
 You can only have individuals choose to buy from you.

-You are not capable of selling a product or service.
-What you are capable of is building a relationship so that when your client, prospect, friend, family member, or church member realizes that they are experiencing the pain points your product or service solves, YOU are the first person that comes to mind.
-That is how you end up with money, through someone BUYING not you SELLING.
+When your client, prospect, friend, family member, or church member realizes that they are experiencing the pain points your product or service solves, your relationship with them means YOU are the first person that comes to mind.
+They choose YOU.
+That is how you end up with money, through someone BUYING, not through you SELLING.

 So, your job is to perfect that relationship with your current clients, prospects, and referral sources.

 Do not expect to have exclusive relationships with your referral sources or your clients.
 Never make that assumption; it can cause you to become lazy in your relationship efforts.
 Expect to be competing when given a referral, no matter who it comes from.
 The better you handle that relationship and referral, the more likely you will have less competition the next time they refer you.

 Sales is beyond dead.
 Buying is the only truth.

 Buying only occurs when we know, like and trust others.
 For that to happen, a relationship must be formed.
 Remember that relationships are earned, not given, so do not expect to have clients handed to you.
 Work for their trust and relationship to build loyalty.
 There are always other individuals peddling similar products, but YOU are your best differentiator.
 What do you bring to the transaction that no one else can?
 That’s right, your relationship.

 Now, stop focusing on those sales projections, close out of those spreadsheets, forget that advertising opportunity, and go out there and form some relationships.